HubTou/pipinfo/README.md

 The PIPINFO_DEBUG environment variable can be set to any value to enable debug mode.
 It's mostly used to display and debug the package requirements read from the Python packages metadata files.

+The *LOCALAPPDATA* and *TMP* environment variables under Windows, and *HOME*, *TMPDIR* and *TMP* environment variables under other operating systems can influence the caching directory used.

 ## FILES
 The **pipinfo** utility will attempt to maintain a caching directory for the web services it uses, where the individual files will be re-used within the next 24 hours.